 since 2007.
 Presently, he is the President of the Society for Learning Analytics Research, an Adjunct Professor in the School of Interactive Arts and Technology at Simon Fraser University, Adjunct Professor in the School of Education at

-the University of South Australia, a Research Scientist in the LINK Research Lab at the University of Texas, Arlington, and an Honorary Adjunct Professor in the Department of Human Development at Teachers College, Columbia University.
+the University of South Australia, and a Research Scientist in the LINK Research Lab at the University of Texas, Arlington.
 A computer scientist by training and skills, Dragan considers himself a learning and information scientist developing computational methods that can shape next-generation learning and software technologies and

 advance our understanding of information seeking, sense-making, and self-regulated and social learning.
 Funded by granting agencies and industry in Canada and Europe, Dragan is a recipient of several best paper awards at